Is Opendoor Worth It (And Does It Pay a Fair Price)?

 How much will Opendoor pay for my house?

-Opendoor typically pays much less than what your house would sell for on the open market, and it usually won’t negotiate.
-Since you have no obligation to accept an Opendoor offer, you can walk away if you decide it's not worth it.
+Opendoor typically pays much less than what your house could sell for on the open market, and it usually won’t negotiate.
+But since you have no obligation to accept an Opendoor offer, you can walk away if you decide it's not worth it.

 Is Opendoor too good to be true?